kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 # Introduction {#intro}

-Process automation systems involve operating a piece of equipment (such as actuating and/or sensing field devices).
-The communication between the 'process controllers' and field devices exhibits a well-defined set of behaviors and has specific characteristics: the delivery of a control-command to a machine must be executed within the time frame specified by a controller or by an application to provide reliable and secure operation.
+Process automation systems involve operating equipment (such as actuating and/or sensing field devices).
+The communication between the 'process controllers' and field devices exhibit a well-defined set of behaviors and has specific characteristics: delivering a control-command to a machine must be executed within the time frame specified by a controller or an application to provide reliable and secure operation.
 A low or zero tolerance to latency and packet losses (among other things) is implied.

-The endpoints ('process controllers' and field devices) embody machine-to-machine communications to facilitate both remote and local process automation.
+The endpoints ('process controllers' and field devices) embody machine-to-machine communications to facilitate remote and local process automation.
 In this document, networks that support all the characteristics of remote process automation are referred to as Operation and Control Networks (OCNs) for convenience.
-This document describes using DetNet to enable OCN applications since they provide mechanisms for guaranteed delay aware packet delivery, reliability, and for packet loss mitigation.
+This document describes using DetNet to enable OCN applications since they provide mechanisms for guaranteed delay-aware packet delivery, reliability, and packet loss mitigation.

 This document defines the interface between an OCN application and the DetNet framework. i.e., using DetNet services for communication between the controllers and the field devices.
 This interface is used by an application to express its network-specific requirements.
 This document presents the perspective of an end system.
-Because IP network stack is widely used by general-purpose applications and provides more connection flexibility to end systems, the scope of our discussion is specific to the IP-enabled DetNet data planes {{!DETNET-DP=RFC8655}}.
-For the other type of field devices, a service level proxy is assumed (section  4.1 in RFC8655).
+Because general-purpose applications widely use IP network stack and provide more connection flexibility to end systems, the scope of our discussion is specific to the IP-enabled DetNet data planes
+{{!DETNET-DP=RFC8655}}.
+A proxy function is assumed for the other type of field devices and service levels (section 4.1 in RFC8655).

-Mapping OCNs to DetNet helps with developing a better understanding of how DetNets can be used in such scenarios.
-To this end, the document provides a background on {{background}} the type of traffic patterns in OCN applications.
-It proposes an interface between an application and DetNet, and a potential solution direction to support OCN traffic patterns over DetNet, as covered in
+Mapping OCNs to DetNet helps better understand how DetNets can be used in such scenarios.
+The document provides a background on the type of traffic patterns in OCN applications.
+It proposes an interface between an application and DetNet and a potential solution direction to support OCN traffic patterns over DetNet.
-{{approaches}}.

 # Terminology